 - Share your knowledge and expertise to help others in need — With unemployment rates soaring during the pandemic, many people need to shift career tracks.
 Share your knowledge by offering free seminars or classes to those who could benefit from your skills.

-- Sponsor or help fundraise in your community — The sky’s the limit here — you could sponsor local sports teams, raise money for camp scholarships, or set up a volunteer program and give your staff the time to help out.
+- Sponsor or help fundraise in your community — The sky’s the limit here — you could sponsor local sports teams, do virtual fundraising to raise money for camp scholarships, or set up a volunteer program and give your staff the time to help out.

 Whatever you can do to contribute to the betterment of your community can go a long way, especially during times of great need.
 Any acts of goodwill you can offer can touch many lives.